35 Indoor Play Spaces in Northern New Jersey for Kids

 The Village Play Cafe – Chatham

-This spot—combining a gourmet coffee bar and kids' play space—is well named.
+This local play spot—combining a gourmet coffee bar and kids' play space—is well named.
 Parents can sit back and enjoy a cup of joe while the little ones toddle close by.
 Intended for ages 5 and under, there are small climbing structures, ride-ons, and padded play areas.
 There's also an infant area, a castle, a book nook, and more.
-Check out the class schedule, too, with offerings like parent-child yoga, messy play, and ukulele lessons.
-Every Monday and Tuesday (9-11am and 2:30-4:30pm) is the drop-off Village Explorer program for toddlers 1-3.
-These small group sessions max out at five children per time slot.

 Riverside Kids – Hackettstown

 This facility focuses on the physical development of kids ages 10 months through 10 years, with both morning and evening gym sessions.
-During open gym time, kids can practice their balance and gross motor skills on the mats, bars, rings, and beam.
-Toddler Times are available for children under four.
-Note that children under three must be accompanied by an adult, but those over three can be left in the care of the facility.
+During open-gym time, kids can practice their balance and gross motor skills on the mats, bars, rings, and beam.
+Toddler Times are available for children under 4.
+Note that children under 3 must be accompanied by an adult, but those over 3 can be left in the care of the facility.

 Laser One – Wantage

-Designed for crawlers and kids up to age 10, TagAlongs features a large, open play area, toddler zone, custom play houses, interactive play mats, and a separate, calming sensory room.
-Open-play sessions offered daily; check website for times.
+Designed for crawlers and kids up to age 10, TagAlongs features a large, open play area, toddler zone, custom playhouses, interactive playmats, and a separate, calming sensory room.
+Open-play sessions are offered daily; check the website for times.
 Socks are required, and outside snacks and drinks are welcome.

 Bounce Safari – Waldwick